DivineOmega/email-structure-parser/README.md

 # Email Structure Parser
-Parses the structure of multipart emails
+Given the output of the [`imap_fetchstructure`](https://secure.php.net/manual/en/function.imap-fetchstructure.php) function, this library will parse the structure of multipart emails.